 All Boomerang types can be found in Australia.
 You can not find a collection that demonstrates such ownership and such precision crafted generational knowledge of an object.
 The Oldest Boomerang so far found is just over 20,000 years old made of “preserved wood” and luckily found in a swamp.

 Majority of Boomerangs in Australia were used for hunting or combat, but also for cultural practice, this includes the returning Boomerang which was also used for hunting and teaching.
 (Not only a toy) Taking the time to create a Boomerang with absolutely no hunting, combat, or cultural use would be pointless to the Original wood and Stone craftsman of Australia.

 Hunting Boomerangs (Including the returning Boomerang)

 Most Boomerangs do not return.
 Club Boomerangs had different uses and designs but are still simply a throwing stick in comparison to highlight Boomerangs like the Returning Boomerang, Killer Boomerang, and Hook Boomerang, all are crafted with a unique design.
 The Aboriginal male’s arsenal of Boomerangs is like any gun users choice or preference, or any Samurai’s collection and connection to his blade.

 The Killer Boomerang does not return but was used mainly for hunting and the most common traded across Australia.
-The Aerodynamic design of this Boomerang flies with force and precision and could kill an animal, break a leg, but also fly higher than the Hook Boomerang.
-The Aerodynamic design of the Killer Boomerang is what gave the aboriginal mind the blueprint for the Returning Boomerang.
+The Aerodynamic design of this Boomerang propels with force and precision and could kill an animal, break a leg, but also fly higher than the Hook Boomerang.
+The Aerodynamic design of the Killer Boomerang is what showed aboriginal people the blueprint for the Returning Boomerang.